andersonDadario/oauthsecurity/README.md

 # OAuth Security Cheatsheet

-This describes common OAuth/Single Sign On/OpenID-related vulnerabilities.
+This document describes common OAuth/Single Sign On/OpenID-related vulnerabilities.
 Many cross-site interactions are vulnerable to different kinds of leakings and hijackings.

 Both hackers and developers can benefit from reading it.